progit/progit/en/02-git-basics/01-chapter2.markdown

 The main tool you use to determine which files are in which state is the `git status` command.
 If you run this command directly after a clone, you should see something like this:

 	$ git status
-	# On branch master
+	On branch master
-	nothing to commit (working directory clean)
+	nothing to commit, working directory clean

 This means you have a clean working directory — in other words, no tracked files are modified.
 Git also doesn’t see any untracked files, or they would be listed here.
 Finally, the command tells you which branch you’re on.
 For now, that is always `master`, which is the default; you won’t worry about it here.
 The next chapter will go over branches and references in detail.